norlindah/Getting-and-Cleaning-Data/README.md

 The source data for this project can be found here. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-### Making Modifications to This Script
-Once you have obtained and unzipped the source files, you will need to make one modification to the R file before you can process the data.
-Note that on line 26 of run_analysis.R, you will set the path of the working directory to relect the location of the source files in your own directory.

 ### Project Summary Overview
 The following is a summary description of the project instructions